theChris84/react-workshop/README.md

 ✕ this is a failing test on purpose to get you started
 ```

-You can then quite the test runner with `q` for now.
+You can then quit the test runner with `q` for now.

 ---